 - Drives the plot of Disney's Home on the Range.
 Patch of Heaven is about to go under unless the cows can come up with $750 in three days, and what do you know?
 That cattle rustler who displaced Maggie has a bounty of $750 on him.

 - In German comedian Otto's first movie, he has to pay a loan shark exactly 9876.50 German marks.
-During the movie, there's not just one, but many opportunities presenting to him to get exact that amount.
+During the movie, there's not just one, but many opportunities presenting to him to get exactly that amount.

-- Subverted in Nine Queens.
+- Zig-Zagged in Nine Queens.
 The two heroes, Marcos and Juan, are setting up an elaborate con on a millionaire collector, that will end with him paying them $450,000 for a set of counterfeit postage stamps.
-After some plot twists, they lose the forgeries, but they suddenly get the possibility of buying the real stamps for only $250,000, thus making still a large profit after selling them.
+After some plot twists, they lose the forgeries, but they suddenly get the possibility of buying the real stamps for only $250,000, thus making a large profit after selling them.
 It turns out that Marcos has exactly $200,000 saved, while Juan has exactly $50,000 saved.
 Juan finds it suspicious and accuses Marcos of trying to play a con on him, but Marcos denies it and convinces Juan, and they go on with the plan.
 It was Juan who was playing the con on Marcos.

 - In A Civil Action the protagonist is told how much money his law firm needs to stay in business.
 Later, he's offered exactly that amount to settle a big case, suggesting that the rival law firm had inside information.